-From the Papers o Samuel I. Rosensa I am speaking to you from my dock in the Executive Maision in Albany on a subject which is not in the narrower sense of the word political, but which because it is connected with the lives of almost every man, woman and child in the United States.
+Hansion in Albany of a subject which is not in the narrower sense of the word political, but which, because it is connected with government.
+Vitally affects the life of almost every man, woman and child in the United States.

-I cannot of course answer the hundreds of questions which come to me in every mail, but a letter signed by ten of the leading social welfars workers permits me to use their questions as a text for the "for the time of certain great basic principles which are vital to us in this time of stress.
+I cannot, of course, answer the hundreds of ques-

+Sions Which come to me in every mail, but a letter stened by ten of the leading social wolfare workers permits me to use their questions as a text for the expression of cortain great basic principles which are wital to as in this time of stress.

-The first question asks my position in relation to the duty of the federal and state and local governments to provide funds and aid for the relief of those who are out of work.
+The first question asks my position in relation to

+the daty of the Federal and State and loost governments to provide funds and all for the relief of these who are out of